SpadeHeart

 AMENDMENTS TO THE BY-LAWS

 Section 1.
-Amendments to the By-laws may be proposed:
+Amendments to the Bylaws may be proposed:

-1. by any five (5) members of the Board, or
+1. by members of the Board, or

-2. by a petition signed by at least sixty (60) members in good standing at the date the petition is served on the Board.
+2. by a petition signed by at least fifty (50) members in good standing at the date the

 ARTICLE XI